yugabyte/yugabyte-db/docs/content/latest/develop/graphql/hasura.md

 showAsideToc: true
 ---

-The [Hasura GraphQL engine](https://hasura.io) is an [open source](https://github.com/hasura/graphql-engine) GraphQL server that can be integrated with YugabyteDB to provide GraphQL on your YugabyteDB databases and applications.
+The [Hasura GraphQL engine](https://hasura.io) is an [open source](https://github.com/hasura/graphql-engine) GraphQL server that can be integrated with Yugabyte DB to provide GraphQL on your Yugabyte DB databases and applications.

-Follow the steps below to learn how easily you can begin using the Hasura GraphQL engine with YugabyteDB.
+Follow the steps below to learn how easily you can begin using the Hasura GraphQL engine with Yugabyte DB.
 For details on using the Hasura GraphQL engine, see the [Hasura GraphQL engine documentation](https://docs.hasura.io).

 ## Before you begin

-### Install and start YugabyteDB
+### Install and start Yugabyte DB

-If you're new to YugabyteDB, you can be up and running with YugabyteDB in under five minutes by following the steps in [Quick start](https://docs.yugabyte.com/latest/quick-start/).
+If you're new to Yugabyte DB, you can be up and running with Yugabyte DB in under five minutes by following the steps in [Quick start](https://docs.yugabyte.com/latest/quick-start/).

 ### Install and start Hasura

 To install the Hasura GraphQL engine, follow the steps in Hasura's [Quick start with Docker](https://docs.hasura.io/1.0/graphql/manual/getting-started/docker-simple.html).

-To use Hasura with YugabyteDB, the configuration should be similar to PostgreSQL, but the port should be `5433` and the transaction isolation level should be set to `SERIALIZABLE`.
+To use Hasura with Yugabyte DB, the configuration should be similar to PostgreSQL, but the port should be `5433` and the transaction isolation level should be set to `SERIALIZABLE`.

 For a local Mac setup, the configuration should be: